-Lydia’s story: From orphanage volunteer to family-based care advocate
+Lydia’s story: From orphanage volunteer to family care advocate

-Previously describing herself as the “ultimate advocate for orphanage volunteerism”, Lydia shares from her personal experience what she has learnt about orphanages, family-based care and the best ways of supporting vulnerable children overseas.
+Previously describing herself as the “ultimate advocate for orphanage volunteerism”, Lydia shares from her personal experience what she has learnt about orphanages, family care and the best ways of supporting vulnerable children overseas.

 When I was 17, a missionary family visited my church and shared the story of how God called them from a relatively affluent town in the south of England to a country in Latin America.
 I remember sobbing as they spoke about their dangerous encounters with gangs and the different trials they faced while seeking to protect and advocate for the lost and vulnerable.
 This was one of the first times that I felt God place orphans on my heart.